 Grand Theft Auto III was the first open-world, FPS video game in the franchise, whose first two titles featured a top-down 2D view of the game.
 The game was developed by DMA Design and published by Rockstar Games, and released in October 2001 for PS2, the following year on Windows PC, and 2003 for Xbox.
 The 10th anniversary of the game also saw the release to mobile for Android and iOS devices.
 The game was actually the fifth release in the GTA franchise, which was set Liberty City, with the story revolving around the up and coming gangster, Claude, after he was shot and left for dead being betrayed by his girlfriend, Catalina.

-The game received great reception and was scored 97/100 on Metacritic, with particular emphasis on the sound, gameplay and open-world design.
+The game received great reception and was scored 97/100 on Metacritic, with particular emphasis on sound, gameplay and open-world design.
 The game was the most sold title of 2001, having sold over two million in just 4 months after its release.
-It was also the second highest seller of 2002, having only been surpassed by another in the franchise, Vice City.
+It was also the second-highest seller of 2002, having only been surpassed by another in the franchise, Vice City.
 There are many attributing factors to why this game became so popular amongst gamers, one of which was the realism it provided over its initial 2D games, playing through as a character seeking revenge.
 Some of the more controversial aspects of the game, such as causing mayhem, killing random people, or picking up a prostitute, all the while completing missions, may also have added to the appeal.

 The Legend of Zelda – 1986

-Originally released in Japan as Zeruda no Densetsu, and also known as The Hyrule Fantasy, the action-adventure came is one still loved by many fans.
+Originally released in Japan as Zeruda no Densetsu, and also known as The Hyrule Fantasy, the action-adventure game is one still loved by many fans.
 The game was developed and published by Nintendo by creators Shigeru Miyamoto and Takashi Tezuka.
 The story unfolds in the land of Hyrule, where the protagonist, Link, aims to collect the eight fragments of the Triforce of Wisdom in order to rescue his princess, Zelda.

 The game follows Link in top-down 2D, as he navigates through the Overworld and numerous dungeons while defeating enemies and collecting secrets along the way.
 The game was released on Nintendo’s Family Computer Disk System, which, along with a few other games, brought great success for Nintendo in the 80s and 90s.
 The game enjoyed huge success as well, which was the first NES title to sell over 1 million copies, and more than 6.5m overall.
 The game was also one of the first to save progress on the console platform, achieved by means of the battery-powered edition.